iaifi/iaifi.github.io/get-involved.md

 ## Prospective Postdocs

-The flagship postdoctoral opportunities in IAIFI is the IAIFI Fellowship program, but there are other postdoctoral opportunities with IAIFI-affiliated researchers.
+The flagship postdoctoral opportunity in IAIFI is the IAIFI Fellowship program, but there are other postdoctoral opportunities with IAIFI-affiliated researchers.

 <img class="image image--sm" src="images/iaifi-logo-black-noborder.jpg" align="right" hspace="20" vspace="20"/>